pulumi/pulumi/docs/design/packages.md

 initialization.
 Any properties that will be initialized as pure data should be marked primary.
 This has special meaning with respect to construction that is described later in the section on classes.

+TODO: the notion of primary constructors hasn't really manifest itself yet; perhaps we should nix them.

 ### Functions

 A function is a named executable computation, with typed parameters, and an optional typed return value.
 As we will see, functions show up in a few places: as module functions, class methods, and lambdas.

-All function definitions have two following common attributes:
+All function definitions have the following common attributes:

 * An accessibility modifier (default: `private`).
 * An optional list of parameters, each of which is a variable.